pvjosue/CWFA/README.md

 ## The dataset
-The dataset can be found at Zenodo under: todo
+The dataset can be found at Zenodo under: [Zenodo](https://zenodo.org/record/8024696)

 ## Examples
 ### Training the CWFA